getporter/porter/docs/content/cli/list.md

 List all bundles installed by Porter.

 A listing of bundles currently installed by Porter will be provided, along with metadata such as creation time, last action, last status, etc.
+Optionally filters the results name, which returns all results whose name contain the provided query.
+The results may also be filtered by associated labels and the namespace in which the installation is defined.

 Optional output formats include json and yaml.